CARBON DIOXIDE SCIENCE, DOES IT MAKE SENSE?

 A decade ago, Stanford’s John P. A. Ioannidis published a paper warning the scientific community that “Most Published Research Findings Are False.”
 (In 2012, he coauthored a paper showing that pretty much everything in your fridge has been found to both cause and prevent cancer—except bacon, which apparently only causes cancer.)

 For Ioannidis, the key reason for this exaggeration and misrepresentation in research can be summed up in one word: bias.
 “This can be conscious, subconscious, or unconscious,” he said of these deviations from the truth – beyond chance or error – that pervert science.
-His favourite offender is ‘publication bias,’ which gives a falsely exaggerated impression of the science on a subject because not all studies that get conducted get published and the ones that do tend to have extreme results.
+His favorite offender is ‘publication bias,’ which gives a falsely exaggerated impression of the science on a subject because not all studies that get conducted get published and the ones that do tend to have extreme results.
 It’s like doing a bunch of tests to find out whether your new vacuum works, and even though most tests fail, only reporting the one time the vacuum turned on.

 I Have even found an example where a record number of records is used as evidence of global warming.
 How far from reality can we actually get? -- “All in all, the United States has already set more than 2,800 new record high temperatures this month.
 It has only set 27 record lows.” – From The Atlantic writing about Feb.
 2017 temperatures.